kairora/travel-n-style/README.md

 ---

 ## Future Enhancements
-In the future, we plan to expand the app, giving the users a much wider range of clothing options, the ability to choose clothing based on sizing, as well as to save their trip information including the location, weather, and clothing for reference later.
+In the future, we plan to expand the app, giving the users a much wider range of clothing options, the ability to choose clothing based on sizing, non-binary gender, as well as to save their trip information including the location, weather, and clothing for reference later.

 ## Questions & Links